monkphin/Colour-Forge/TESTING.md

 {% for stage in recipe.stages|sort(attribute='stage_num') %}

 # Unresolved Issues
 Something I neglected to realise early on is that the free version of Cloudinary has a [max file size](https://support.cloudinary.com/hc/en-us/articles/202520592-Do-you-have-a-file-size-limit#:~:text=On%20our%20free%20plan%2C%20the,also%20limited%20to%2010%20MB.) for uploads, which is set at 10Mb.
 Currently I'm not sure I have time to try to investigate and implement a fix for this.
 I have found t[he following StackOverflow article](https://stackoverflow.com/questions/2104080/how-do-i-check-file-size-in-python) that outlines an approach I may be able to build off and implement a file size check which will alert a user when adding too large an image, however I do not know if I will be able to implement this between now and the deadline to hand in for marking.
-Sadly in the meantime this means that users who upload an image larger than 10Mb will see a Werkzeug error, which is a less than ideal experience.
-I suspect this may not be a huge issue in the short term, since the majority of users will more than likely be uploading cropped smartphone photos, rather than un-cropped images and photos taken from dSLRs and other devices that are more likely to take photos that will generate larger sized images, but it would be better to ensure there are protections in place to prevent the site throwing a Werkzeug error and instead just kicking a flashed message, however the only way I can see to do this would cause the site to reload to prevent the code form continuing and trying to upload too large a file, which when the user has typed a large volume of text in the instruction field would cause a negative experience also, since they'd need to retype their instructions, as well as any in prior stages, so I need to find a way to cache this data while still preventing the program from continuing.
+Sadly in the meantime this means that users who upload an image larger than 10Mb will see a Werkzeug error, which is a less-than-ideal experience.
+I suspect this may not be a huge issue in the short term, since the majority of users will more than likely be uploading cropped smartphone photos, rather than un-cropped images and photos taken from DSLRs and other devices that are more likely to take photos that will generate larger sized images, but it would be better to ensure there are protections in place to prevent the site throwing a Werkzeug error and instead just kicking a flashed message, however, the only way I can see to do this would cause the site to reload to prevent the code from continuing and trying to upload the too large file, which when the user has typed a large volume of text in the instruction field would cause a negative experience also since they'd need to retype their instructions, as well as any in prior stages, so I need to find a way to cache this data while still preventing the program from continuing.

 <details>
 <summary>Large Image Bug</summary>